-- List command line options. - List all the tests in the executable.
+- -h List command line options.

+- -1 List all the tests in the executable.

+- --turn-on-printout See all the QMCPACK printouts which are suppressed by default in unit tests.

 A test name can be given on the command line to execute just that test.
 This is useful when iterating on a particular test or when running in the debugger.
 Test names often contain spaces, so most command line environments require enclosing the test name in single or double quotes.